msstateACosby/cowboyTelemetry/README.md

 Uses an arduino (or related) to grab data from sensors and possibly other components on the rocket and organize them to be used by the ground telemetry system.
 The initial system will likely simply output to a file.

-Software depencies:
+Software dependencies:
 - Arduino IDE
+- RadioHead arduino library
+- Adafruit ICM20948 library

-Hardware depencies:
+Major Hardware dependencies:
-- Arduino (Uno for now)
+- M0 Microprocessor (feather)
+- RF95 LoRa radio (feather)
+- ICM20948 9-dof IMU

 # reciever
 A simple arduino device that is similar to the onboardTelemetry program but just takes the radio data and sends over serial to the computer